-For clients that are assessed fees based on a discount, purchased receivables are recorded at the point in time when cash is released to the seller.
-For clients that are on a Prime plus fee schedule, receivables are considered purchased when the invoices are submitted to NBC.
-A majority of the receivables purchased have recourse and are charged back to the seller if aged over 90 or 120 days, depending on contractual agreements.
-Purchased receivables are included in accounts receivable on the condensed consolidated balance sheets.
+For clients that are assessed fees based on a discount as well as for clients that are on a prime plus fee schedule, purchased receivables are recorded at the point in time when cash is released to the client.
+A majority of the receivables purchased with respect to prime plus arrangements are recourse and are sold back to the client if aged over 90 days, depending on contractual agreements.
+Purchased receivables are included in accounts receivable on the consolidated balance sheets.